-Distinguished Romanian composer of mostly orchestral, chamber and vocal works that have been performed throughout Europe, North and South America; he is also active as a conductor.
+Cornel Țăranu (1934-2023) was a distinguished Romanian composer of mostly orchestral, chamber and vocal works that have been performed throughout Europe, North and South America.

-Prof. Taranu studied composition with Sigismund Toduta at the Gheorghe Dima Academy of Music in Cluj-Napoca from 1951-57, where he later earned a DMus in musicology in 1974.
-He also studied analysis with Nadia Boulanger and Olivier Messiaen at the Paris Conservatoire in 1966-67 and attended Darmstadt in 1968-69 and 1972, where he studied analysis with György Ligeti, conducting with Bruno Maderna and percussion with Christoph Caskel.
+Prof. Țăranu studied composition with Sigismund Toduță at the Gheorghe Dima Academy of Music in Cluj-Napoca from 1951 to 1957, where he later earned Doctorate in Musicology in 1974.
+He also studied with Nadia Boulanger and Olivier Messiaen at the Paris Conservatoire from 1966 to1967 and with György Ligeti, Bruno Maderna, and Christoph Caskel in Darmstadt from 1968 to 1972.

-Among his many honors are the Great Officer of the Order of Cultural Merit (2004), five prizes from the Romanian Composers Union (1972, 1978, 1981, 1982, 2001), the Prize of the Academy of the SR of Romania (1973), the International Koussevitzky Award (1982, for a recording of Garlands) and The National Prize for Music (2007) Doctor H.C.
-Music University Bucharest.
+Among his many honors are the Great Officer of the Order of Cultural Merit (2004, Romania), five prizes from the Romanian Composers Union (1972, 1978, 1981, 1982, 2001), the Prize of the Academy of the SR of Romania (1973) and the International Koussevitzky Award (1982, for a recording of Garlands).
 He has been a member of the Romanian Academy since 1993 and was named a Chevalier de l’Ordre des Arts et des Lettres in 2002.

-Prof. Taranu founded the small orchestra Ars Nova in Cluj-Napoca in 1968 and has since served as its artistic director and conductor.
-He has also served as the vice-president of the Romanian Composers Union since 1990 and as director of the Cluj Modern festival since 1995.
-He has published much musicological work, as well as the book Enescu in constiinta prezentului (1969, Editura pentru literatura; French translation as Enesco dans la conscience du présent, 1981, Editura stiintifica si enciclopedica).
+Prof. Țăranu founded the chamber orchestra Ars Nova in Cluj-Napoca in 1968 and served as its Artistic Director and Conductor until his death.
+He also served as the Vice-President of the Romanian Composers Union from 1990 to 2023 and as director of the Cluj Modern Festival from 1995 to 2023.
+He published many musicological works, as well as the book Enescu în Conștiința Prezentului (1969, Editura pentru Literatură; French version – Enesco Dans la Conscience du Présent, 1981, Editura Științifică și Enciclopedică).

-Prof. Taranu has taught at the Gheorghe Dima Academy of Music in Cluj-Napoca since 1957, where he was an assistant professor from 1970-90 and where he has been Professor of Composition since 1990.
-He has also given lectures in Germany, Israel, Switzerland, and the USA.
+He taught at the Gheorghe Dima Academy of Music in Cluj-Napoca from 1957 to 2023, where he was Professor of Composition.
+Prof. Țăranu also gave lectures internationally, in Germany, Israel, Switzerland, and the USA.